KusionStack/kusionstack.io/docs/karpor/1-getting-started/2-installation.md

 ## Install/Upgrade locally with helm

-If you have problem with connecting to https://kusionstack.github.io/charts/ in production, you may need to manually download the chart from [here](https://github.com/KusionStack/charts) and use it to install or upgrade locally.
+If you have problem connecting to https://kusionstack.github.io/charts/ in production, you may need to manually download the chart from [here](https://github.com/KusionStack/charts) and use it to install or upgrade locally.

 ```shell
 git clone https://github.com/KusionStack/charts.git